MaybeTarun/Revo/README.md

 ## 🌟 Feedback & Support

-If you like Revo or have suggestions for improvement, let me know!
+If you like revo or have suggestions for improvement, let me know!
 You can reach out to me on [Twitter](https://twitter.com/MaybeTarun).

-Happy coding with Revo! 🎉
+Happy coding with revo! 🎉

 ---

 ## 🙏 Credits

-Revo is built on top of amazing open-source tools.
+revo is built on top of amazing open-source tools.
 A big shoutout to:

 - [React](https://react.dev/) - The library for building user interfaces
 - [Next.js](https://nextjs.org/) - The React framework for production